Planning Student Organization Events

 Consider the risk factors, financial factors and submit the form if in doubt!

-To complete the Event/Activity form, gather the following:
+To complete the Activity Form, gather the following:

 1. Detailed information regarding the event and description of the event’s purpose.